Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Introduction

 \section{Introduction}

-Learning from demonstration (LfD) is a popular learning paradigm in which robots learn to solve complex tasks by leveraging successful demonstrations provided by a human.
-In contrast to more traditional control methods that require a human expert to pre-program desired control sequences or formulate control as a constrained optimization problem~\cite{apgar2018fast, 8593885, 7414416}, LfD is an intuitive alternative that enables experts and non-experts alike to develop control policies.
-Instances of LfD such as imitation learning (IL)~\cite{osa2018algorithmic} and offline reinforcement learning\footnote{ Offline RL can learn from suboptimal data, but it is far more successful with expert demonstrations~\cite{Kumar2019StabilizingOQ, fujimoto2019off, kumar2020conservative, fujimoto2021minimalist}.
-Thus, we view it as an LfD method.} (RL)~\cite{levine2020offline} have proven to be viable methods for learning effective policies in real-world tasks such as robot manipulation~\cite{ratliff2007imitation, kalashnikov2018scalable, Mandlekar2021WhatMI} and autonomous driving~\cite{bojarski2016end, sun2018fast}.

-The performance and generalization capabilities of LfD methods depends greatly on the quantity and quality of demonstrations provided to the learning agent~\cite{ravichandar2020recent}.
-Ideally, we would provide large amounts of expert-quality demonstrations, but acquiring such data is often challenging in real-world tasks: the expense of data collection often limits us to just a few demonstrations, and the quality of these demonstrations depends on the demonstrator's level of expertise as well as the degree of safety they must exercise while collecting data.
-Moreover, while prior works have shown that many offline RL algorithms perform well even with highly suboptimal data~\cite{Kumar2019StabilizingOQ, fujimoto2019off, kumar2020conservative, fujimoto2021minimalist}, these same works show that offline RL performs far better with expert-quality data.
-As such, we focus on developing methods that enable practitioners to cheaply acquire high-quality demonstrations.
+Offline reinforcement learning (RL) is a learning paradigm in which RL agents learn to solve a task using only a static dataset of previously collected data.
+While offline RL algorithms can produce effective real-world robot control policies without the expense or danger of active task interaction~\citep{levine2020offline}, their performance and generalization capabilities depend greatly on the size and quality of the provided dataset.
+Ideally, we would provide large amounts of high-coverage, near expert-quality trajectories, but acquiring such data in real-world tasks is often challenging: the expense of data collection often limits us to just a few trajectories, and their quality depends on the performance of the data collection policy.
+Although prior works have shown that offline RL algorithms can perform well even with highly suboptimal data~\citep{Kumar2019StabilizingOQ, fujimoto2019off, kumar2020conservative, fujimoto2021minimalist}, these same works show that these algorithm learn far more effective policies with expert-quality data.
+As such, we focus on developing methods that produce expert-quality data without requiring a human to demonstrate expert behavior.